 See and hear soothing ocean sounds and birds calling while you learn how to move your body out of pain and into a place of strength, balance, and proper function.
 The serenity of the water and the fresh air invigorates and revitalizes.
-Foundation Training gives you tools to feel great.
+Learn new fitness tools to feel great.
 Refresh, revive and rejuvenate in these beautiful settings.
 Move better, stand taller, breathe deeper, fight back against pain and gravity!

 Myriad experiences exist for the vacationer seeking to visit the majestic redwoods of the north coast.
 A great place to start is Redwood National Park, a short drive north of Trinidad.
 Most visitors know Redwood National and State Parks as home to the world's tallest trees, icons that inspire visions of mist-laden primeval forests bordering crystal-clear streams.
 The parks also protect vast prairies, oak woodlands, and nearly 40 miles of wild coastline, all of which support a rich mosaic of wildlife diversity and cultural traditions.